 Basic rate payers who receive dividends of more than £2,000 need to complete a self-assessment return.

-- If you receive dividend income of up to £2,000 outside an ISA.
-You will pay no tax on your dividends, even if you are a higher or additional rate taxpayer.
+- If you receive dividend income of up to £2,000 outside an ISA, you’ll pay no tax on your dividends, even if you’re a higher or additional rate taxpayer.

 - If your total income is less than £11,850 (the current personal allowance), any income is covered by your personal allowance.
 You will have no tax to pay as your dividend allowance of £2,000 is untouched.